CANDIDATES, PROPOSALS & ELECTION RESULTS

 - Registered electors wishing to obtain an AV Ballot BY MAIL for the upcoming election must apply to the City Clerk's Office no later than 5:00 p.m. on the Friday immediately preceding the election.

 - Registered electors may obtain an AV Ballot IN-PERSON at the City Clerk's Office until 4:00 p.m. on the Monday immediately preceding the election.
-The City Clerk's Office will be open for at least eight (8) hours on the weekend immediately the election for the purpose of issuing and receiving AV Ballots.
+The City Clerk's Office will be open on the Saturday immediately preceding the election from 9:00 a.m. to 5:00 p.m. for the purpose of issuing and receiving AV Ballots.